 Despite the fact that there are pepper seeds that are not prone to pests and diseases, however, it is important to set up measures to control these irritations.
 Also, you have to practice safety precautions in order to prevent them.

-Staking is a way of supporting the fully grown pepper plant so as prevent them from falling.
+Staking is a way of supporting a fully grown pepper plant with a stick or pillar so as prevent them from falling.
 It is vital to stake them since they expand in weight as they grow much bigger and bear fruits.
 Wood and ropes are the two most preferred materials to use and stake your pepper.

 Try not to utilize wire or hefty rope it can hack the pepper plant bit by bit until it interferes with them or cut the stems.